Zendesk Messaging

 • Agents can also respond to end users asynchronously, and over an extended timeframe.

-In all tickets except those created between June and August 2023, transcripts show AI Agent messages with the channel set to “messaging”:
+Transcripts show AI Agent messages with the channel set to “messaging”: